-Only individuals authorized by the District Administrator or building Principal may view surveillance recordings.
+Only individuals authorized by the District Administrator, building Administration or designee may view surveillance recordings.
 Should surveillance recordings become part of a student disciplinary action, they become part of that student's record and shall be dealt with consistent with the district's student records policy and procedures.